ankostis/jsonschema/docs/errors.rst

     >>> sorted(tree[0].errors)
     ['enum', 'type']

-Here we see that the :validator:`enum` and :validator:`type` validators failed for index ``0``.
+Here we see that the :validator:`enum` and :validator:`type` checkers failed for index ``0``.
 In fact :attr:`~ErrorTree.errors` is a dict, whose values are the :class:`ValidationError`\s, so we can get at those directly if we want them.